adel-mamin/amast/libs/hsm/README.rst

        The event has ID **AM_EVT_HSM_EXIT**.

    init event
-       an event sent to a target state, when the state is entered The event has ID **AM_EVT_HSM_INIT**.
+       an event sent to a target state, when the state is entered.
+       The event has ID **AM_EVT_HSM_INIT**.
 It immediately follows the entry event.